evolvingstuff/vdw2/content/posts/pain-relieved-by-vitamin-d-if-trial-lasted-more-than-5-months-endometriosis-50k-weekly-for-12-months.md

 │   inner_content: `Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.%%%It takes at least 5 months for vitamin D dosing to fully respond without a loading dose%%%Loading doses, on the other hand, result in a response/benefit in &lt; 1 month`
 │   children:
 │   ├── TextNode
-│   │   full_match: `Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.%%%It takes at least 5 months for vitamin D dosing to fully respond without a loading dose%%%Loading doses, on the other hand, result in a response/benefit in &lt; 1 month`
+│   │   full_match: `Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.` │   │   inner_content: `Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.` │   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   inner_content: `Another endometriosis-related pain trial lasting only 3 months did not result in a benefit.%%%It takes at least 5 months for vitamin D dosing to fully respond without a loading dose%%%Loading doses, on the other hand, result in a response/benefit in &lt; 1 month`├── TextNode
+│   │   full_match: `It takes at least 5 months for vitamin D dosing to fully respond without a loading dose` │   │   inner_content: `It takes at least 5 months for vitamin D dosing to fully respond without a loading dose` │   ├── NewlineNode
-│   full_match: `\n`
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
+│   │   full_match: `Loading doses, on the other hand, result in a response/benefit in &lt; 1 month` │   │   inner_content: `Loading doses, on the other hand, result in a response/benefit in &lt; 1 month`├── TextNode │   full_match: `\n`
 │   inner_content: `\n`├── DivNode
 │   full_match: `{DIV(class=&quot;lefth4&quot;)}{maketoc Title=&quot;&quot;}{DIV}`